01micko/bunsen-netinstall/README.md

 The installation process will start.
 Follow any prompts that appear on the screen.

-You will be asked to choose between a regular install and a "lite" install.
+You will be asked to choose between a regular "full" install, a "lite" install and a "base" install.

-The lite version installs slightly fewer packages and uses fewer system resources, for example by not using composition or menu icons.
+The "lite" version installs slightly fewer packages and uses fewer system resources, for example by not using composition or menu icons.
 It also makes some app substitutions, notably that the web browser is dillo and the text editor is nano.

+The "base" install is a minimal set of packages just sufficient to make a working BunsenLabs desktop.
+A lot of commonly used utilities have been omitted, and dillo and nano are substituted as with the "lite" install.

 Dillo has a very limited feature set but it's fast and light, and good enough for finding online documentation.